heavyk/new-setup/the-persona-play.md

 cept, now he's also possive, and ecotistical, and a huge critic of me, and lazy, and lies... he's turned into "every other guy out there"

+### act-4: final encounter
+things are too unbearable, that I just have to leave him and go somewhere else. he seemed so nice before, I wish we could go back to how things were.
+I'll try to see him one last time, and hopefully he's changed and really [cultural and/or racial stereotype of a relationship] treats me like he should.

+### act-5: big epiphany
+I'm the problem

 ---

 ### act-1: I finally found someone I like